Garrett Hampson Preview, Player Props: Marlins vs. Mets

-On Tuesday, Garrett Hampson (.290 batting average in his past 10 games, with two doubles, five walks and seven RBI) and the Miami Marlins face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:10 PM ET.
+On Wednesday, Garrett Hampson (on the back of going 1-for-2) and the Miami Marlins face the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Brewers.
+He had a one-hit showing in his previous game (1-for-2) against the Brewers.

 Sportsbook Promo Codes